Bengal extends Covid curbs till July 30, allows Metro Rail services on weekdays | Business

 The restrictions, imposed on May 16, were last extended till July 15.

-The order stated that public buses, taxis, autorickshaws have been permitted to operate with 50 percent capacity.
+The order stated that public buses, taxis, autorickshaws have been permitted to operate at 50 per cent capacity.

 Offices, both government and private, are also allowed to function with half the manpower, it said.

-Gymnasiums and beauty parlours can also operate with 50 percent strength from 11 am to 6 pm.
+Gymnasiums and beauty parlours can also operate at 50 per cent strength from 11 am to 6 pm.

 Only 50 people will be allowed to attend social gatherings such as weddings.